iocanto/heroku-examples/nodejs-sample/README.md

 # Nodejs Example

-This is an simple node.js app.
+This is a simple node.js app.

 ## Prerequisites